 - For ANU and the University of Wollongong, Semester 1 results will not be used in the provisional GPA if they do not equate to at least 0.375 EFTS Load in that semester

 - For Deakin University, Semester 1 results will not be used in the provisional GPA if they do not equate to at least 0.25 EFTS Load in that semester

-If your results are from an ARTS university, your semester 1, 2017 results will be electronically retrieved during June and July.
+If your results are from an ARTS university, your Semester 1, 2018 results will be electronically retrieved during June and July.
 If you have any unpaid fees at your university we will not be able to retrieve your results until these have been attended to.
 Please do this ASAP.

-For study at a non-ARTS university, in semester 1, 2017 please supply an original transcript as soon as possible to the GEMSAS Operations PO Box.
+For study at a non-ARTS university, in Semester 1, 2018 please supply an original transcript as soon as possible to the GEMSAS Operations PO Box.
 Please post by 25 July noting that the documents must reach us within 5-7 days.
 Please use a postal service that will meet this deadline.

-Such applicants should also note that while decisions on interview offers will be made on the basis of results available at the time of application, final 2017 results may be used to determine offers of a place.
-Refer to each school’s entry in this Guide for more information.
+Such applicants should also note that while decisions on interview offers will be made on the basis of results available at the time of application, final 2018 results may be used to determine offers of a place.
+Refer to each school’s entry in the Admissions Guide for more information.